DocBrown85/DocBrown85.github.io/_posts/2018-01-18-a-simple-todo-rest-api-with-node-express-and-mongodb.md

 npm init
 ```

 from application's root directory.

 After answering some question about the application, a file named `package.json` will be created
 in the root directory.
 This file is used, among other things, to keep trace of our application's name, starting point, and dependancies.

 We then need to install Express and Mongoose packages:

 * Express, as stated above, is the stack to build networked application with Node.
 * Mongoose is a high-level stack to communicate with MongoDB databases.
+  More informations can be found [here](http://mongoosejs.com/).

 We install Express with the following command (from the root directory):